awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 ------
 #### [ AWS CLI ]

-**To remove the CoreDNS Amazon EKS add\-on using the AWS CLI**
+**To delete the CoreDNS Amazon EKS add\-on using the AWS CLI**
 Replace `my-cluster` with the name of your cluster and then run the following command\.
-Removing `--preserve` removes the add\-on software from your cluster\.
+Removing `--preserve` deletes the add\-on software from your cluster\.

 ```
 aws eks delete-addon --cluster-name my-cluster --addon-name coredns --preserve